OpenGeoscience/uvdat-flood-sim/README.md

 ## Inputs

 1. Time Period: the 20 year time period in which to predict a flood.
-Right now, the only option available is `2030-2050`, which is the default value.
+Options are "2031-2050" and "2041-2060" (the former is the default).

 2. Annual Probability: the probability that a flood of this magnitude will occur in any given year.
 This value must be greater than 0 and less than 1.
 The default is 0.04, which represents a 1 in 25 year flood.